 After a final release, additional issues may show up.
 These issues may be fixed on the ongoing release branch and at some point released as maintenance release.

 There is usually no release schedule for maintenance releases.
 It is up to the release manager to decide when it is worthwhile to create a maintenance release with the fixes for bugs affecting a given release.
-He would then announce his intention to create such a release, cut a release candidate and, should no severe issues with this candidate show up, cut the maintenance release.

 As any piece of software, Opencast may contain bugs.
 It is the duty of the whole community to identify these bugs, report them and possibly fix them to improve Opencast as product.